Eileen Cummings: Early life

 Eileen Cummings was born in Arnhem Land in the Barunga-Wugularr region where she lived along with her mother, Florrie Lindsay, and her stepfather, Chuckerduck.
-She is a member of the 'Stolen Generation' having been separated from her family at a tender age of four and a half.
+She is a member of the 'Stolen Generation' having been separated from her family when she was four and a half.
 This event took place at Mainoru Station in central Arnhem Land in 1949.
 Her departure initially met with excitement to be going for a ride.
-However, her joy gave way to longing for her mother when a red truck came to pick her up without her mother's knowledge..
+However, her joy gave way to longing for her mother when a red truck came to pick her up without her mother's knowledge.
 Subsequently, she was taken to the Maranboy Police Station before finding her new home on Croker Island.
 Her name was changed and she was taught to be ashamed of her aboriginal identity while growing up in the institution.
 Cummings remained at this institution until she was fifteen, after which she resided in a foster home in Darwin until she was eighteen.
 It was in her adulthood when she returned to see her mother, Lindsay.